jonase/eastwood/README.md

 ## For Eastwood developers

-To be on the bleeding edge (with all that phrase implies, e.g. you are more likely to run across new undiscovered bugs), install the latest versions of the tools.analyzer(.jvm) libraries, and Eastwood, in your local Maven repository:
+To be on the bleeding edge (with all that phrase implies, e.g. you are more likely to run across new undiscovered bugs), install Eastwood in your local Maven repository:

-    $ cd path/to/tools.analyzer
+    $ cd path/to/eastwood
     $ lein install
-    $ cd path/to/tools.analyzer.jvm
-    $ lein install
-    $ cd path/to/eastwood
-    $ LEIN_SNAPSHOTS_IN_RELEASE=1 lein install

 Then add `[jonase/eastwood "0.1.5-SNAPSHOT"]` (or whatever is the current version number in the defproject line of `project.clj`) to